 Two identical panties worn by Tim Kelly and Arvida Byström.
-Once of and sealed in plastic for no one to knows who worn which.
+Once off and sealed in plastic, no one to knows who worn which.

 Photography and art pieces by Arvida Byström from Charlotte Cullen’s show Intimates’ index.
 2013.